Are you contemplating skin removal surgery?

 - Extended abdominoplasty

 A tummy tuck can be one of the more invasive skin removal surgeries.
+Tummy tuck recovery should be planned prior to surgery.

 Most people, especially women, struggle with cellulite throughout their lives.
-Cellulite appears as dimpling on the skin and is prominent in the buttock and thigh area.
+Cellulite appears as a dimpling on the skin and is prominent in the buttock and thigh area.
 Even after significant weight loss, you may still struggle with cellulite in these areas.
 The Plastic Surgery Center uses Cellfina treatment to combat this problem.

 Cellfina is minimally invasive and addresses the root cause of cellulite.
 Cellulite is not fat; its root cause is the connecting tissue beneath the skin tugging the skin downward.
 Cellfina eliminates this effect and leaves skin smooth.